fess-v/sips/sips/sip-02X/sip-02X-smart-contract-signature-verification-standard.md

 # Introduction

 Lots of decentralized applications utilize message signatures for their logic, mostly for interaction with the backend.
 For instance, NFT marketplaces, decentralized exchanges, authorization purposes, and many more.
-Smart contract wallets could be used as a second security layer for controlling and managing assets, DAOs, especially multisignature ones, therefore to make it possible to integrate such wallets with dApps we need a standard applied for signatures verification.
+Smart contract wallets can be used as a second security layer for controlling and managing assets, DAOs, and other contracts (especially multisignature ones) and therefore integration should be made possible between wallets and dApps.
+For this we need a standard applied for signatures verification.

 # Specification